waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-- the player will move around the map and collect the water from the spring of life, the frostsnap berries, the flameheart essence, amd the leviathan bone -
+- the player will move around the map and collect the water from the spring of life, the frostsnap berries, the flameheart essence, and the leviathan bone
+- i have chosen this data because these are the key items the player needs in their inventory in order to win

 ### Expected Test Result